kkristof200/bday/README.md

   fi
 }
 ~~~~
  - is the cake font used from [nerd-fonts](https://github.com/ryanoasis/nerd-fonts).
-Either instal it and add it to terminal/iterm or change the icon in the script above
+Either install it and add it to terminal/iterm or change the icon in the script above

 Close editor and run
 ~~~~shell